 My Inspiration

 Over time I remained in touch with Amy, sending her regular Opal updates.
 In July of 2005 I received an email from Amy.
-She had been making her usual rounds to the pound to bring pets to her shelter when she'd spotted Opal's sister, Dixie, standing in the anonymous drop-off cage.
-Dismayed, Amy rescued Dixie from the pound and brought her home, just as she had done years before.
-Unable to locate her owner, Amy was set on finding Dixie a good home.
+She had been making her usual rounds to the pound to bring pets to the shelter when she'd spotted Opal's sister, Dixie, standing in the anonymous drop-off cage.
+Amy rescued Dixie from the pound and brought her home.
+Unable to locate her owner, Amy was determined to find Dixie a good home, and made her first call to me.
 It goes without saying that in the blink of an eye, we jumped right into our car and drove up to Murphy's to bring Opal's sister home.
 Opal and Dixie have been inseparable ever since.
+Sadly, their beloved siblings, Nini and Beau have since passed away, but they now have their kitty Kittenu, their "new" little sister.
 My girls are my inspiration!
-(Sadly, Nini, who always played with and slept with them, passed away on June 12th, 2009.
-Beau passed away on March 3rd, 2004, although it seems like only yesterday.
-All of us miss Beau and Nini more than words can say.)